Eastern Oriental Express Train

 One of the main pictures I’ve shown here, along with some of my original 5X4 polaroids I took while setting up the scene.

-Such an exciting and memorable shoot, once we’d finished and my equipment was safely packed, we spent the rest of the day with some of the local’s in the village, before flying back the next day.
+We spent the rest of the day with some of the local’s in the village, before our journey back to the UK.

 Here are two shots from my previous lifestyle shoot on board the train.